SihaoCheng/SihaoCheng.github.io/index.md

 <!-- Recently, I am reading an astonishing book: [*A Logical Journey: From Gödel to Philosophy*](https://mitpress.mit.edu/books/logical-journey). -->

 <h1 id="Research">Research</h1>
-I am interested in using statistical analysis to reveal beautiful physics and make discoveries.
-My interests range from observational cosmology to galactic dynamics, stellar physics, and planets.
-My work led to cosmological applications of a new statistic that borrows ideas from deep learning, a discovery of freezing stars that shine out of gravitational sedimentation, and a "Jupiter" candidate that opens a unique window to study exoplanets around massive stars.
+I am interested in using statistical analysis of survey data to reveal beautiful physics and make discoveries.
+In this data-rich era, we are limited less by the size of data but more by the ideas to explore it.
+My innovative analyses have led to several discoveries and contribution across cosmic scales, including cosmological applications of a new statistic that borrows ideas from deep learning, a discovery of freezing stars that shine out of gravitational sedimentation, the best measurement of white dwarf merger rate, and a "Jupiter" candidate that opens a unique window to study exoplanets around massive stars.
 I am also working on [a new method](https://sihaocheng.github.io/phase_space.html) to map stellar orbit distribution in milkyway and a search for Planet X, a hypothesized new planet in our solar system.
 <br>

 ## Are there planets around massive stars?